maaraaji/react-stud-routing/README.md

 15. Need to import the named export ***Link*** from react-router-dom package.
 ---
 #### commit : [Tutorial]  The "withRouter" HOC & Route Props
-16. To get the route information (props) in the component loaded inside routed container, there are two ways
+16. The special router specific props are passed only to the direct component loaded through the Route.
+To get the route information (props) in the nested component loaded inside routed parent component, there are two ways

-    a. while calling the component, pass the props using spread operetor or pass a prop which match specific prop from router
+  > While calling the component, pass the props using spread operetor or pass a prop which match specific prop from router
   ```javascript
   <Post {...props}/>
   <Post {path = this.props.pathname}/>
   ```

-    b. we can use HOC withRouter from react-router-dom and wrap the component that want to learn the route.
+  > We can use HOC withRouter from react-router-dom and wrap the component that want to learn the route.
   ```javascript
   export default withRouter(post)
   ```